Mass media in New Zealand: Internet

 Internet is widely available in New Zealand.
 There are 1,916,000 broadband connections and just 65,000 dialup connections, with almost every home having an internet connection.
 Digital subscriber line over phone lines provides two-thirds of broadband, and fibre to the home now covers over a third of the main towns and cities.
 Parts of Wellington, Kapiti and Christchurch have cable internet access, satellite internet is widely available, most of the country is covered by 3G mobile broadband, and 4G is available in major centres.
 Broadband pricing is at, or above the OECD average, and most connections have a fixed data cap.
 There are about 80 ISPs, with two of them having three-quarters of the market.
 The New Zealand Government is funding two broadband expansion initiatives, with the aim of providing fibre to the home of 75% of the population and bringing broadband to 97.8% of the population by 2019.
 International connectivity is mainly provided by the Southern Cross Cable.

 Internet portals like Google New Zealand, Yahoo New Zealand, NZCity and MSN New Zealand have been popular in New Zealand since the outset of internet access.
 News websites like Stuff, tvnz.co.nz, rnz.co.nz, nzherald.co.nz, and newshub.co.nz are increasingly taking over the portal role.
 Scoop and Voxy publish raw news coverage such as press releases, while skysport.co.nz, radiosport.co.nz and Sportal provide dedicated coverage of sports news.
 Online magazines such as nbr.co.nz, businessdesk.co.nz, idealog.co.nz, nzbusiness.co.nz and NZ Entrepreneur.co.nz cover business news.

-Notable right-wing alternative media have included The Platform, Counterspin Media and Reality Check Radio.
+Notable right-wing alternative media have included The Platform, Counterspin Media, Reality Check Radio and Centrist.

 Blogging and social media

 New Zealand's blogosphere is dominated by a small community of blogs that comment on New Zealand politics, society and occurrences.
 One list of over 200 "author-operated, public discourse" blogs in New Zealand (ranked according to traffic, links incoming, posting frequency and comments) suggests New Zealand blogs cover a wide range of ideological positions but a lack of female contributors.
-Some personal blogs have been around since the mid 1990s, but there are now blogs about cities, science, law and fashion magazines.
+Some personal blogs have been around since the mid-1990s, but there are now blogs about cities, science, law and fashion magazines.
 Political bloggers include current and former party apparatchiks such as David Farrar (Kiwiblog), Jordan Carter, Peter Cresswell and Trevor Loudon, and journalists and commentators such as Russell Brown.

 New Zealand politicians and political groups operate blogs which, unlike overseas counterparts, allow comments.
 Craig Foss operates a personal blog.
 The Green Party expands on party press releases, and Labour MPs discuss policy and Parliamentary business.
 Blogging is a central campaigning tool for many political lobbying groups.
 Political bloggers have been described as potentially the most powerful "opinion makers" in New Zealand politics.
 There is also an active political and non-political New Zealand community on Twitter, Facebook, Instagram, Tumblr and Flickr.